Paulmicha/common-web-tools/README.md

 ## Preprequisites

+- Local & remote hosts or VMs with bash support
+- Git
+- Existing project (new or old)

-Local & remote hosts or VMs with bash support.
-CWT is tested on Debian and/or Ubuntu Linux hosts.
+CWT is currently only tested on Debian and/or Ubuntu Linux hosts.

 ## Usage